John A Waller

 A CVA with or without a moratorium to help distressed companies.
 May assist your company in avoiding the outcome of statutory demands and winding-up petitions—action by creditors.
 Moreover, once approved, it removes creditor pressure either by excluding historic debt or allowing you to unblock and remove outdated accumulated debt.

 The details of each CVA will then vary depending on the company’s situation.
-The essence that the company’s debt, whether in full or part, will be repaid over time from future trading profits (or capital realisations) of the company as cash flow allows.
+The essence is that the company’s debt, whether in full or part, will be repaid over time from future trading profits (or capital realisations) of the company as cash flow allows.
 Not all debts are paid, but only an agreed percentage.
 Unsecured Creditors usually receive more in a Company Voluntary Arrangement (CVA) in the long run than in a Liquidation.

 Secured creditors’ security is then not affected.